nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

             },
 ```

-- **watch** - this is very similar to watch options with `nodemon` where overall idea is to track code changes, so after the new deployment process will automatically restart newly updated application.
+- **watch** - this is very similar to watch options with `nodemon` where overall idea is to track code changes, so after the new deployment process will automatically restart the newly updated application.
 Along with `watch: true` we need to set `ignore_watch: ['.git', 'node_modules']` parameter which will ignore unnecessary files in our application folder.
 Lastly, there is `watch_delay` which is I guess (in lack of documentation) a number in milliseconds that will delay restart after a change.
 This can be useful if we copying multiple files.

 Except defining these in the `ecosystem` file it is possible to pass them inline as: